 Risk Management System

-The chief financial officer (CFO) oversees Groupwide risk management as the risk management officer (RMO) and operates the risk management system in conjunction with an annual cycle for formulating and implementing business plans.
+Head of Global Compliance & Risk oversees Groupwide risk management as the risk management officer (RMO) and operates the risk management system in conjunction with an annual cycle for formulating and implementing business plans.
 In addition, the heads of each division autonomously manage risks to aid in the accomplishment of their divisions’ goals and targets.
 To this end, they analyze and evaluate individual risks, formulate and implement yearly risk management plans, and provide employees with information on underlying risks in the organization, education and insight concerning risk management.

 Annual Cycle for Management of Material Risks